 Struggling to identify your online business niche?
-This awesome guide can help!
+Our awesome guide can help!

-How do you start a portfolio when you have no writing credits?
+How do you build a writing portfolio when you have no writing credits?

 Most bloggers and writers start with writing for themselves before they get any clients.
 Any writing portfolio demands only one key thing – quality content.
 Good work is easy to create when you write what you know and care about, which you can then either share as text or as a link.

 If you want to get hired as a potential blogger for travel websites, you would possibly write informative, engaging articles on holiday destinations.
-If you want to work as a copywriter instead, you might create short, persuasive marketing copy examples.
+If you want to work on a copywriters portfolio instead, you might create short, persuasive marketing copy examples.

 When you start, keep these pointers in mind:

-- Be clear about your niche and target audience.
+- Be clear about your writing niche and target audience.

 - Purposefully create content that showcases your voice and displays your versatility within that niche.